HimanshuGoel/full-stack-learnings/BEST_PRACTICES.md

 #### 1.10 Delegate harder than `primitive logic` from `templates` to `component methods`

 Any logic other than checking straightforward conditions should be written in the component's class method, not in the template directly.
-It is, writing `\*ngIf=”someVariable === 1”` in our template is OK, anything longer should be moved away.
+It is, writing `\*ngIf="someVariable === 1"` in our template is OK, anything longer should be moved away.

 **Code Example** - `Do`